Finding the Flaws: Why Even Good Tender Answers Miss the Mark

 The biggest threat to your tender isn’t a spelling mistake — it’s a scoring gap.

-Most providers lose points not because their answers are bad, but because something was missing.
+When strong bid writing principles are not consistently applied — and when structured tender reviews are skipped — small omissions can quietly reduce your final score.
+Most providers lose points not because their answers are poor, but because something essential was missing.
 An example.
-A clear link to outcomes.
-A simple explanation.
+A measurable outcome.
+A direct link to the specification.
 That’s the danger of scoring gaps: they’re invisible unless you know how to look for them.
-Working with a bid writer for domiciliary care or a bid writer for learning disability services often highlights these blind spots before they cost you points.

 🔍 What is a scoring gap?

-A scoring gap is where the commissioner needed to see something in your response — and it wasn’t there, or it wasn’t clear enough.
+A scoring gap appears when the commissioner expected to see specific evidence or alignment in your response — and it wasn’t there, or it wasn’t explicit enough to award full marks.

-- ❌ A missed keyword or concept from the question
+- ❌ A missed keyword, duty or requirement from the question

-- ❌ A weak or generic example with no measurable outcome
+- ❌ A weak or generic example with no measurable impact

-- ❌ A section that answers only part of the question
+- ❌ A response that addresses only part of a multi-layered question

 🧠 Why gaps are hard to see